THIS IS A

-The ozone layer is a region of high ozone concentration in the stratosphere, 20 to 30 kilometres above Earth's surface.
+The ozone layer is a region of high ozone concentration in the stratosphere, 15 to 35 kilometres above Earth's surface.
 The ozone layer acts as an invisible shield and protects us from harmful ultraviolet (UV) radiation from the sun.
 In particular, the ozone layer protects us from the UV radiation, known as UV-B, which causes sunburn.
-Long-term exposure to high levels of UV-B can severely damage most animals, plants and microbes, so the ozone layer protects all life on Earth.
+Long-term exposure to high levels of UV-B threatens human health and damages most animals, plants and microbes, so the ozone layer protects all life on Earth.

 How does ozone protect us from UV-B?

 Ozone absorbs UV-B radiation from the sun.
-When an ozone molecule absorbs UV-B, it comes apart into an oxygen molecule (O₂) and a separate oxygen atom (O).
-Later, the two components can reform the ozone molecule (O₃).
-By absorbing UV-B in the stratosphere, the ozone layer prevents its harmful levels from reaching Earth’s surface.
+When an ozone molecule absorbs UV-B, it comes apart into an oxygen molecule (O2) and a separate oxygen atom (O).
+Later, the two components can reform the ozone molecule (O3).
+By absorbing UV-B in the stratosphere, the ozone layer prevents harmful levels of this radiation from reaching Earth’s surface.

 How is ozone produced and destroyed in the stratosphere?

 Ozone is being produced and destroyed all the time.
-The sun also produces another form of ultraviolet light, UV-C. When UV-C light reaches the stratosphere, it is completely absorbed by oxygen molecules and never reaches the Earth's surface.
+As well as UV-B, the sun also emits another form of ultraviolet light, UV-C. When UV-C light reaches the stratosphere, it is completely absorbed by oxygen molecules and never reaches the Earth's surface.
 UV-C splits oxygen molecules into oxygen atoms.
-These single atoms then react with other oxygen molecules to form ozone.
-With these reaction processes, ozone becomes more and more…
+These single atoms then react with other oxygen molecules to produce ozone.
+So, these reactions increase the amount of ozone in the stratosphere.

 But, ozone is not the only gas in the stratosphere.
 Other gases containing nitrogen and hydrogen are also in the stratosphere and participate in reaction cycles that destroy ozone converting it back into oxygen.
-With these reaction processes, ozone becomes less and less…
+So, these reactions decrease the amount of ozone in the stratosphere.

 When undisturbed, the balance between the natural processes of ozone production and destruction maintains a consistent ozone concentration in the stratosphere.
 Unfortunately, we, humans do not leave this natural process undisturbed…